SFH-Foundation/sfhfoundation/docs/videos/learning.md

 ## Where Land Meets Sea - A Selection

-Where Lands Meets Sea is a wonderful YouTube channel curated by some very close friends of the Shaykh Fadhlalla Haeri Foundation based in Sweden.
-We encourage you to watch as many of the videos as you can make time for on this fantastic channel.
+Where Lands Meets Sea is a YouTube channel curated by friends of the Shaykh Fadhlalla Haeri Foundation based in Sweden.
+We encourage you to watch as many of the videos as you can make time for in this fantastic selection.
 Below, we list some choice clips we have been enjoying:

 <div markdown="1" class="card video sidebar center gemoji center-content">